fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_4_part2.md

 # Conclusion

-OpenAI's Audio API in Google Colab offers a versatile and powerful platform for text-to-speech applications.
+OpenAI's Audio API offers a versatile and powerful platform for text-to-speech applications.
 Whether you're a content creator, educator, or developer, this tool provides an accessible way to enhance your projects with lifelike audio.